rptine/PasswordEncrypt/README.md

 *Would you like to encrypt or decrypt a message?*  </center> <br /> <br />
 Answer with *"Decrypt"* and the following prompt will appear: <br /> <br />
 *Enter the name of the text file containing your message to be encrypted or decrypted:* </center>  <br /> <br />
 Reply with the name of the .txt file we want to decrypt which is *"encryptedMessge.txt"*.
-The command line will then ask for the public and private keys, as follows:<br />
+The command line will then ask for the public and private keys: <br /> <br />
 *Enter the name of a the text file containing the public key:* </br> *Enter the name of a the text file containing the private key:*</br> <br />
 After entering both requests, the command line will display: <br /> <br />